note: hard copies of the Mini Show Guide for Entrants are available at club meetings

 Grasses are usually exhibited for their leaf structure, colour of foliage and/or seed heads.
 Cut stems should be as long as possible with all leaf blades intact.
 Examples might include: Bamboo, Cattails, Mondo Grass, Sedges.

-Herbs are defined as any plant, usually small with leaves, seeds or flowers which are used for flavouring food, as a medicine, or perfume.
-They are usually exhibited as collections with five different varieties.
-The collection should be tied in compact bunches and shown in small pots or in containers as indicated in the schedule.
+Herbs are defined as any plant which is used for culinary, medicinal or aromatic purposes.
+They are usually exhibited as collections with 3 or more different varieties.
+The collection should be shown in water or as indicated in the schedule.
 They should show growth consistent with the time of the year.

 To keep the Hosta leaves fresh it is helpful to water well sometime prior to cutting the leaves and then to keep them submerged in cold water, especially the tip of the stem, until you bring them to the show.
 Patterned colour for some varieties is normal.
 Mottling and streaking are most attractive if uniform.
 Bloom should be disturbed as little as possible.
 This refers to the same “bloom” seen on grapes and plums, not the flower.
 Ribbing, puckering and smooth surface vary depending on the variety A stiff leaf is at its prime.